 - Preferred Orthopedics of the Palm Beaches

-The goals of management of patients with osteoarthritis (OA) are to control pain and swelling, minimize disability, improve the quality of life, and help the patient develop his or her role in the management team.
-Treatments should be individualized to the patient’s expectations, levels of function and activity, joints involved, disease severity, occupational and vocational needs, and the nature of any coexisting medical problems.
+The goals of management of patients with osteoarthritis (OA) are to control pain and swelling, minimize disability, and improve the quality of life.
+Treatments should be individualized to the patient’s functional status, disease severity, occupational and vocational needs, and the nature of any coexisting medical problems.
 The patient’s expectations should be discussed to ensure they are realistic.

 Surgical interventions for patients with OA are generally reserved for those who have failed less invasive modes of therapy.
 This topic will review the effectiveness of surgical approaches used to treat OA.
 Pharmacologic and nonpharmacologic approaches to the treatment of OA other than surgery are presented separately.
 (See "Initial pharmacologic therapy of osteoarthritis" and "Nonpharmacologic therapy of osteoarthritis".)